BreezyPass ๐Ÿƒ

 Mobile keyboards switch modes a lot.
 A typical random password makes you tap shift, then 123, then #+=, then back to letters โ€” over and over.
 Each switch is friction.

 BreezyPass groups characters by type โ€” lowercase, then uppercase, then digits, then symbols โ€” in the same order your phone naturally moves through.
+Symbols are limited to ones that live on the first 123-page, so there's no second-page tap either.
 A 14-character password takes about 2 mode switches to type instead of 10+.

 Everything runs in your browser.
 Passwords never touch a server.
 Open DevTools โ†’ Network and watch: nothing leaves the page.
 The site uses a strict Content-Security-Policy and loads no third-party scripts, fonts, or trackers.